 "This recipe came from my mother-in-law.
 Their family tradition was to have fish on Christmas Eve.
 I carried on that tradition with my own family.
 If you don't care for oysters, like me, then simply omit that step.
 The key is use fresh ingredients, not dried.
-My guests can't get enough of this-well worth the effort.
+My guests can't get enough of this--it'swell worth the effort!
 Serve with garlic bread."

 Hmm.
 None of these ingredients are on sale today.